11-Day Itinerary - 8 Days Climbing: $5,270

 Moshi: 3,000-ft/914-m • 30 minute drive

-In the morning we have a 4-5 hour walk through the rainforest down to the gate where we sign out of the national park.
+After breakfast it's a 4-5 hour hike to Mweka camp where you stop for lunch and say goodbye to your porters.
+Then a 4-hour hike through the rainforest takes you down to the gate where you sign out of the national park.

-The Tusker vehicles meet us and take us back to the hotel and a well-earned shower and celebration.
+From the gate you drive with your guides back to the hotel for a well-earned shower and celebration.

 Depart Tanzania, or continue on safari through some of the most spectacular wildlife reserves on the planet.
 Learn more